Tossed in a creamy tahini garlic dressing and mixed with dried cherries and toasted pine nuts, Brussels sprouts have never tasted so good.

 Since today is a special occasion, I decided to serve this Brussels slaw with an addictive little crostini made with olive oil, salt and a good pinch of earthy za’atar.
-Wondering what we are celebrating?
-Jessica of How Sweet Eats is expecting her first baby and the blogging world is coming together to celebrate in a BIG way.

 If the thought of raw Brussels makes you want to run for the hills, I urge you to reconsider.
 The acid in the lemon juice breaks down the raw-ness and the creamy, luscious tahini and addictive garlic totally sends it to the next level.
 Of course eating it on a crispy za’atar crostini doesn’t hurt either.

 Brussels Slaw with Tahini Dressing

 - 1/4 cup olive oil